This shows you the differences between two versions of the page.

 | - | No processor RD or WR cycles. | + | |

-| - | < | + | DMA controller is a specialised unit which can control the data transfer process.
-It implements several channels each containing the address register which is used to address the memory location and counter to specify how many cycles should be performed.
-Address register and counter must be programmed by the processor, it is usually done in the system startup procedure.
+| - | < | + | The DMA controller is a specialised unit which can control the data transfer process.
+It implements several channels, each containing the address register, which is used to address the memory location and a counter to specify how many cycles should be performed.
+The address and counter registers have corresponding temporal address and counter registers updated after every single transfer.
+The address register and counter must be programmed by the processor.
+It is usually done in the system startup procedure.
 The system with an inactive DMA controller is presented in Fig.{{ref> |

 | - | {{ : | + | |